dapinder-dhillon/Datafeed/README.md

 - gradle clean b

 ##License
-This projected is licensed under the terms of the [Apache v2 license](http://www.apache.org/licenses/LICENSE-2.0.html)
+The project is licensed under the terms of the [Apache v2 license](http://www.apache.org/licenses/LICENSE-2.0.html)